moshekaplan/Android-TestBinderService/README.md

-Android-Code
+Android-TestBinderService
 ============

-Small Android programs to highlight small pieces of functionality.
-Full Repo included.
+Small Android program to highlight how to bind to a Service.